-Can I Apply for
+Can I Apply for A New Job While on Workers Comp?

 You’re out on workers compensation and recovering from injuries that prevent you from doing your primary job, but what if an employment opportunity arises that you can do despite your injuries and recovery program?
 Can you take it and still retain your workers compensation benefits?